Gaius-Augustus/Augustus/README-cgp.md

 a) Installation
    If not already installed, install sqlite3 as described above.
-Do not forget to turn on the flag SQLite in [common.mk](./common.mk) and to recompile AUGUSTUS.
+Do not forget to turn on the flags COMPGENEPRED and SQLite in [common.mk](./common.mk) and to recompile AUGUSTUS.

 b) create an SQLite database and populate it
    Use the program 'load2sqlitedb' in the AUGUSTUS repository.